- Sweaters or a picture of sweaters*

-Tell the children that they will swap sweaters as they read and write words that begin with /sw/.
+Tell the children that they will swap sweaters and that they will read and write words that begin with /sw/.

-- Tell the children to choose a sweater or sweater graphic.
+- Tell the children to choose a sweater or sweater image (see below).

 - Let the children swap sweaters with one another.

-- Have the children choose a sweater word card and help them read the word on the card.
+- Have the children choose a sweater word card (see below) and read the word on the card.

-- Ask the children to swap word cards with one another and have them read the new word once they switch.
+- Ask the children to swap word cards and tell them to read the new word.

-- Spread out the sweater word cards face up on a table or floor.
+- Spread the sweater word cards (see below) face up on a table or the floor.

-- Name a word from one of the sweater word cards (i.e., swat, swap, swim, switch, swoop, sweet).
+- Read a word from one of the sweater word cards (i.e., swat, swap, swim, switch, swoop, sweet).

-- Have the children identify the word by swatting the correct sweater word card using their hand or a fly swatter.
+- Have the children swat the correct word card using their hand or a fly swatter.

 Identify, blend, and manipulate sounds

-- Change the ending sound(s): swap→ swat; sweet→ sweep; swim→ switch
+- Change the ending consonant(s): swap→ swat; sweet→ sweep; swim→ switch

 - Tell the children to write short sentences using target words.